ietf-wg-nmop/draft-ietf-nmop-digital-map-concept/draft-ietf-nmop-simap-concept.md

 the inventory based on that tag to correlate it with the inventory and then map it to the network/service topology.
 The mapping and correlation can be then used for triggering apprpriate service checks.

 ## Service Placement Feasibility Checks
+Service placement feasibility checks refers to the process of evaluating whether a specific service can be deployed and operated effectively in a given network.
+This includes accessing the various factors to ensure that the service will function as indended (based on the QoS requirements), without causing network disruptions or innefficiencies and effecting other services already provisioned on the network.

+Some of the factors that need assesing are network capabilities, status, limitations, resource usage and availability.
+The service could be simulated during the feasibility checks to identify if there are any potential issues.
+The load testing could be done to evaluate performance under stress.

+The Service Feasibility Check application will be able to retrieve the topology at any layer from the controller via the SIMAP API and from the response it will be able to navigate to any other YANG modules outside of the core SIMAP topology to retrive any other information needed: resource usage, availability, status, etc.

 ## Service-> Subservice -> Resource